jfuerth/pressense/test/README.md

 The tests are written with the Unity unit testing framework for C/C++, and are executed under the control of PlatformIO's `pio` command.

+## Language

+This project uses the C++17 standard, as required by the Arduino+ESP-IDF libraries.

 ## Organization

 Test cases are broken down into three directories: